 With this in mind, and now that we’ve laid the groundwork, let’s now dig into Barber and Odean’s paper, “Trading Is Hazardous to Your Wealth” in Part 4 of this series.
-What we’ll soon find is as compared to a benchmark, the average active investor does not fair well at all.
-I know that most of you think you are better than the average (aren’t we all overconfident); nevertheless, I’m sure we can all learn a thing or two from these two individuals.
+What we’ll soon find is that as compared to a benchmark, the average active investor does not fair well at all.
+I know that most of you think you are better than the average (aren’t we all overconfident?); nevertheless, I’m sure we can all learn a thing or two from these two individuals.

 If you’re ever in need of guidance, these blog posts may be of help.
 But be sure to contact a financial, tax, or legal professional for guidance and information specific to your individual situation.
 And as always you can reach out to me directly here with questions or concerns about your personal situation.